The best new London restaurants of 2025

 Fitzrovia - 1 Pearson Square, London W1T 3BF

-It's only been a few months since Stevie Parle launched Town, to a warm reception from the critics.
-Now he's opened a follow-up, but it's not quite a case of Town Mk II.
-While the two restaurants clearly share the same designer, with a modern/retro design in place at Motorino, the food has taken a very different turn.
-Rather than Parle leading, this time it's the turn of Luke Ahearne, who won his last restaurant, Lita, a Michelin star in record time (and you can see versions of a few of his Lita creations at Motorino).
-The restaurant is billed as a "London Italian", which does allow them to get away with a little inauthenticity where needed, but ultimately it's an excellent new Italian restaurant from an acclaimed chef and has a pretty decent bar attached.
+Only a few months after Stevie Parle launched Town to a warm reception from the critics, he opened a follow-up, but it's not quite a case of Town Mk II.
+While the two restaurants clearly share the same designer, with a modern/retro design in place at Motorino, the food has taken a very different turn, with the restaurant billed as a "London Italian".
+Luke Ahearne leads the kitchen and he won his last restaurant, Lita, a Michelin star in record time (you can see versions of a few of his Lita creations at Motorino).

 Read the Motorino Test Drive